Atanusaha143/kiring/README.md

 ### About
 ---
 This website will show **Running and Upcoming** contests details on most popular competitive programming sites.
+Along with this it will also provide a list a today's contests.

 ### Current Available Sites
 ---